kovidgoyal/calibre/manual/function_mode.rst

 Function Mode for Search & Replace in the Editor
 ================================================

-The Search & Replace tool in the editor support a *function mode*.
+The :guilabel:`Search & replace` tool in the editor support a *function mode*.
 In this mode, you can combine regular expressions (see :doc:`regexp`) with arbitrarily powerful python functions to do all sorts of advanced text processing.